About Beloved Community Circles

 What Are Beloved Community Circles?

-BCC has its spiritual roots in the Plum Village tradition of Engaged Buddhism.
-However, the model can be adapted by other faith-based groups.
+While BCC has its spiritual roots in the Plum Village tradition of Engaged Buddhism, the principles are fairly universal and so the model is being adapted by other faith-based groups.

 You Might Be Wondering…